Searching the possibility of $a_0(1450)$ scalar state being a diquark structure via charmed meson semileptonic decays: Theoretical Framework

-Finally, the twist-3 distribution amplitudes of scalar mesons can be generally expanded into a series of Gegenbauer polynomials and taken the truncated form to remain the first few terms, the specific form is as follows~\cite{Lu:2006fr,Han:2013zg,Braun:2003rp,Chernyak:1983ej}:
+Finally, the $a_0(1450)$-state twist-3 LCDAs can be generally expanded into a series of Gegenbauer polynomials and taken truncated form to remain the first few terms, specific form is as follows~\cite{Lu:2006fr}:

-by choosing the twist-3 distribution amplitudes above, we can get the complete TFFs.
+By choosing the above twist-3 distribution amplitudes as input parameters, we can obtain the complete TFFs.